CyberT33N/javascript-cheat-sheet/README.md

 ## Event listener this inside of method
-- Instead of this we can use even.target (http://www.w3.org/TR/DOM-Level-2-Events/events.html)
+- Instead of this we can use event.target (http://www.w3.org/TR/DOM-Level-2-Events/events.html)
 ```javascript
 export class User {
   personClick() {